RedHatInsights/acs-ui/README.md

 1. ```npm install```

+**Note:**  that the next step will not work unless we mock the backend because the Fleet Manager API hasn't been integrated yet.
+The README will be updated once it works.
+You can follow the steps in the "Mocking" section to run a mock REST server for testing purposes for now.

 2. ```npm run start:beta```

-**Note:**  that this may not work as of right now.
-The README will be updated once it works.
-You can look at the "Mocking" section for an alternative way to run the UI for now.

 3. Open browser in URL listed in the terminal output